1dealGas/Arf2-info/README.md

    - `ConvertToArf2.py`

-3. Open a Terminal and run `python ConvertToArf2.py export.json` in your working directory.
+3. Open a Terminal and Run `python ConvertToArf2.py export.json` in your working directory.